Green Card Requirements: Everything You Need to Know

 Eligibility for a Green Card Under the Registry Provision of the I.N.A.

 Immigrants living in the U.S. continuously since Jan.
 1, 1972.
 The standard criteria to permanent residency applies.
 Applicants must not be ineligible for naturalization (citizenship); are not deportable under Section 237(a)(4)(B) or inadmissible under Section 212(a)(3)(E) of the Immigration and Nationality Act as a criminal (i.e., narcotics), procurer, or immoral category of person (i.e., alien smuggler or subversive).

 Longtime residents of more than 10 years are entitled to request permanent residence.
 Proof of imminent hardship if deported must be evidenced to meet the criteria to longtime resident exemption.

 Inquiries concerning USCIS immigration petition for visa entry to the United States can submit a request for legal consultation at the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience and have represented corporate clients like Google and Menlo Ventures.